cplusplus/filesystem-ts/c++17/C++17-proposal.md

 Thanks to Eric Fiselier, Stephan T. Lavavej, P.J.
 Plauger, and Jonathan Wakely for their work on implementations, and for reporting issues based on their experience.

-Thanks to Jamie Alsop and Nicolai Josuttis for teasing out the details of the relative path problem, and proposing a solution.
+Thanks to Jamie Allsop and Nicolai Josuttis for teasing out the details of the relative path problem, and proposing a solution.

 References
 ----------